lsst-sqre/gafaelfawr/docs/arch/flow.rst

 #.
 The user goes to an application that uses Gafaelfawr as an OpenID Connect authentication provider.
 #.
 The application redirects the user to ``/auth/openid/login`` with some additional parameters in the URL including the registered client ID and an opaque state parameter.
 #.
 If the user is not already authenticated, Gafaelfawr redirects the user to ``/login`` to follow the same initial authentication flow as in :ref:`browser-flow`, sending the user back to the same ``/auth/openid/login`` URL once that authentication has completed.
+   Completion of that authentication process sets a session cookie that is read by ``/auth/openid/login``.
 #.
 Gafaelfawr validates the login request and then redirects the user back to the protected application, including an authorization code in the URL.
 #.
 The protected application presents that authorization code to ``/auth/openid/token``.
 #.
 Gafaelfawr validates that code and returns a JWT representing the user to the protected application.